metroite/datapacks/README.md

 ## License

+* You are allowed to edit the files and claim only your edits as yours, which you may then distribute through another fork of this project on GitHub.
+* You are not allowed to redistribute the files of this project, only exception is descibed above.
+* You are not allowed to remove the "loaded" messages under any circumstances.
+* You are not allowed to claim this project as yours and you must fully credit me, "Metroite".

-This project is licensed under the GNU GENERAL PUBLIC License - see the [LICENSE](https://github.com/Metroite/datapacks/blob/master/LICENSE) file for details.
+**Everything else** is handled by the GNU GENERAL PUBLIC License v3.0 - see the [LICENSE](https://github.com/Metroite/datapacks/blob/master/LICENSE) file for details.
-Reminder: always make sure to credit me if you use my work!
-Thank you!